Is The Firestick Plant Toxic Or Poisonous? The Details

 How To Protect Yourself While Handling The Firestick Plant

 The best way to protect yourself against the corrosive sap of the Firestick Plant is to simply not have this plant in your yard.
-There are many plants fitting that bill – Angel Trumpets (Brugmansia) and Crown of Thorns for example.
+Many plants are fitting that bill – Angel Trumpets (Brugmansia) and Crown of Thorns, for example.

 If you encounter it in another setting, take great care not to touch it or handle it in any way.
 The stems break off easily, and the plant can actually aggressively shoot sap.